UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

   inv reflʸ ≐ reflʸ,
 ```

-hence will be preferred going forward.
+hence it will be preferred going forward.

 #### The inversion operation defined by the strictly right unital concatenation operation on identifications